Valentine's Day. My mom's birthday (hi mom, love you!). The day YouTube restored my channel thanks to this page you're reading right now.

 And “despair” is how I’d best describe the feeling of having a YouTube channel I’d carefully tended and cultivated for over a decade suddenly deleted without warning, and then being unable to obtain an answer as to why this was done.
 You tell me if I’m just blinded due to standing too close to the subject matter and thus unable to see what’s staring me in the face.
 Here’s the termination e-mail:

 From this I gathered that the channel was removed for “severe or repeated violations” related to “Spam, scams or commercially deceptive content.”
 Can you tell from this vague description what exactly the violation was?
 As Devil’s Advocate, one could say, “Chris, YOU know what you did because you did it!”
 Well, I don’t.
 I reviewed the Community Guidelines on the policy and still don’t know.
 The channel had no strikes to give me even a clue as to what might have been the issue.
-So of course I appealed.
-I said in the appeal what I’ve already said here:
+So, I appealed, and I stated in the appeal what I’ve already said here:

 That I don’t know why my channel was removed, that it must’ve been some king of algorithmic mistake, and that I’ve carefully maintained this channel to keep it up to standard.
 But if there was a violation, then it was unintended and without my knowledge.
 That I apologize if this is the case and would like to know what the violation was so that I could prevent it from unintentionally happening again.